bredmold/recipes/README.md

 * US/metric quantity conversions
 * Edit descriptions for ingredients
 * Show descriptions for ingredients in recipe viewer
+* Edit description for recipe
+* Show recipe description on the home screen
 * Recipe picker hover highlight color should use theme colors
 * Better step editor layout
 * Recipe editor should be able to select tabs via URL